Store

 Description

 Returns the value associated with the specified key.
-If the key does not exist, returns None.
+If the key does not exist, returns default.

 Parameters